Program Executive Office, Assembled Chemical Weapons Alternatives: 2010s

 In 2013, Program Executive Officer Conrad F. Whyne announced his selection of the U.S. Army’s EDS to augment PCAPP at PCD in Colorado.
 The decision followed a lengthy review of several EDTs designed for the safe destruction of chemical munitions unsuited for processing by the main plant’s automated equipment.
 In June, BGAD and PEO ACWA completed an environmental assessment to meet the requirements of the NEPA, and Title 32 Code of Federal Regulations Part 651, to address any potential impacts of the installation and operation of EDT at the depot.
 An initial draft Finding of No Significant Impact was prepared and provided for a 60-day period for public comments.
 After those 60-days, it was concluded that no additional analysis was necessary for the proposed action under NEPA.
 The Bechtel Parsons Blue Grass team received approval from PEO ACWA to begin initial work on an EDT system at BGCAPP.
 Following an extensive competitive procurement process, PEO ACWA selected the Static Detonation Chamber (SDC).

 In 2014, construction began on the PCAPP EDS site, located at PCD.
 The first of two EDS units arrived on site, aligning with the completion of the specially designed environmental enclosures that housed the EDS units for added protection.
 Also, in 2014, the Kentucky Department for Environmental Protection approved the initiation of construction activities of the EDT facility at BGCAPP.

 Provisional Operations, a two-month period in which operations and maintenance staff trained with simulated munitions and agent, began at PCAPP.
 This extensive training was conducted on a large-scale to ensure employees were prepared for plant operations.
-Systemization reached 67 percent completion at the PCAPP and 25 percent completion at the BGCAPP by early 2014.
+Systemization reached 67 percent completion at PCAPP and 25 percent completion at BGCAPP by early 2014.

 To ensure the project maintained technical expertise, in June 2014, the PEO ACWA Anniston Field Office was established to retain the staff at the former Anniston Chemical Agent Disposal Facility.
-An SDC at Anniston was maintained for training purposes and for future destruction of non-contaminated energetics resulting from chemical weapons destruction in both Colorado and Kentucky.
+An SDC at Anniston was maintained for training purposes and destruction of non-contaminated energetics resulting from chemical weapons destruction in both Colorado and Kentucky.

-On March 18, 2015, chemical stockpile destruction in Colorado was initiated on location at PCD near PCAPP.
+On March 18, 2015, chemical stockpile destruction in Colorado was initiated on location at PCD near PCAPP using the EDS.
 The event marked the first step towards eliminating the final 10 percent of the U.S. chemical weapons stockpile.
-In June, operations at the PCAPP EDS expanded with the introduction of 4.2-inch mortars into the destruction process.
+In June 2015, operations at the PCAPP EDS expanded with the introduction of 4.2-inch mortars into the destruction process.
 The first three mortars were joined by three 105mm projectiles.
-All were safely detonated in the EDS vessel on June 18.
-On July 26, the first 155mm projectiles from Pueblo’s stockpile were safely destroyed in the PCAPP EDS.
+All were safely detonated in the EDS vessel on June 18, 2015.
+On July 26, 2015, the first 155mm projectiles from Pueblo’s stockpile were safely destroyed in the PCAPP EDS.